o3de/community/sigs/sig-platform/SIG Platform Charter.md

 * Define platforms supported.
 * Define how the Platform Abstraction Layer works
 * Define structuring of codebase for platform specific elements
-* Define all platform codenames to be used in code base
-* Responsible for ensuring noncompliant code for restricted platforms is accepted.
 * Define, update, and ensure compatibility of SDKs, toolchains, and versioning to be used for compiling platform code
 * Define Operating System and OS version support for each platforms
 * Define minimum required drivers and libraries compatibility for each platform.